 She has an extensive international network and experience working with and managing culturally diverse teams, supervising and mentoring young academics as well as undergraduate and graduate students.
 She also has experience supporting and mentoring cultural students’ groups.

-Dr. Rivera is currently the Director of Faculty Diversity, Inclusion and Well-Being at George Mason University, where she creates and participates in collaborative and interdisciplinary alliances around diversity, inclusion, and well-being initiatives; develops and assesses new strategies and structures for recruitment and retention of diverse faculty; develops and shares resources to improve campus climate for existing faculty, including faculty from underrepresented groups; cultivates mentoring, growth opportunities, and well-being initiatives that sustain Mason’s goals of retaining a diverse faculty; and creates, implements, and assesses—in collaboration with campus stakeholders—new initiatives regarding inclusion, equity, and well-being.
+Dr. Rivera is currently the Director of Faculty Engagement and Wellbeing at George Mason University, where she creates and participates in collaborative and interdisciplinary alliances around inclusion, and well-being initiatives; develops and assesses new strategies and structures for recruitment and retention of diverse faculty; develops and shares resources to improve campus climate for existing faculty, including faculty from underrepresented groups; cultivates mentoring, growth opportunities, and well-being initiatives that sustain Mason’s goals of retaining a diverse faculty; and creates, implements, and assesses—in collaboration with campus stakeholders—new initiatives regarding inclusion, equity, and well-being.

 She also works with the Office of the Provost and other stakeholders to identify and address barriers for women and underrepresented faculty.

 Dr. Rivera moved to South Africa in late 2012 and founded Kerplunk Personal Mastery.
 She was a consultant for the University of Cape Town Graduate School of Business’ Executive MBA Program and facilitated workshops on self-mastery, mindful communication, and emotional intelligence.

 She later became the head of the Department of Communication Science at the University of the Free State (UFS) in Bloemfontein, South Africa, where she transformed the ethnic and educational make-up of the department; instilled a more student-centered culture; championed innovative teaching and the adoption and use of teaching and learning technologies, which led to instructional staff receiving several teaching awards.
 She also expanded the research capacity of the department and transformed the existing organizational culture to one of effective collaboration, respect, diversity and inclusion.
 While at UFS she was also the interim Dean of the Faculty of Humanities for one year.

 Teaching areas: Intercultural communication, mindful communication, regulation of information and communication technologies (ICTs), new media and society, mobile media, internet regulation, computer/ICT-related crime and governance of ICTs.